-Beginning in Spring 2009, all Master of Public Administration students at James Madison University are required to prepare a professional portfolio in order to fulfill degree requirements.
+All Master of Public Administration students at James Madison University are required to prepare a professional portfolio in order to fulfill degree requirements.
 The portfolio will be prepared, presented, and evaluated during the capstone course, PUAD 692, but students are encouraged to save academic and professional artifacts for the portfolio throughout their program tenure.
-PUAD 692 must be scheduled during the final spring semester in the program of study.
+PUAD 692 must be scheduled during the final semester in the program of study.

 Portfolios are evaluated on a student's demonstrated compentencies in the core areas listed below.
 In order to receiving a passing grade on a portfolio, the student must receive a score of 84+ in each area.